kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 <a name="fail-method"></a>
 <h5 class="h5-guide">The .fail method</h5>
-The jQuery Deffered `.fail()` method sets a callback for what to do if the code fails, or if it's "rejected".
+The `.fail()` method sets a callback for what to do if the code fails, or if it's "rejected".

 `index.html` remains the same but we've deleted "article.html" from this sample's directory...<a href="/samples/ajax-tutorial-samples/sample22/" target="blank">view the example</a>.